DerwenAI/strwythura/README.md

 The following steps are optional, since these ER results have already been pre-computed and provided in the `sz_er/export.json` file.
-If you'd like to run [Senzing](https://senzing.com/docs/quickstart/) to reproduce these ER results, use the following steps -- otherwise continue to the "Part 2" of this tutorial.
+If you want to run [Senzing](https://senzing.com/docs/quickstart/) to produce these ER results, use the following steps.

-Senzing SDK runs in Python or Java, though ER can also be run in batch with a container from DockerHub:
+Senzing SDK runs in Python or Java, and can also be run as batch using a container from DockerHub:

 ```bash
 docker pull senzing/demo-senzing